garrettgman/garrettgman.github.io/draft.md

 [graphs]

 These patterns are illusions.
-They are not caused by natural laws, they are caused by a coincidence; we happened to collect an unusual set of observations.
+They are not caused by natural laws, they are caused by omission and coincidence.
+We did not collect all of the possible observations (which would've shown the true pattern), and we happened to collect an unusual set of observations.

 Notice how diabolical this situation can be.
 The individual measurements in each of these samples are correct, and yet the patterns displayed by the measurements do not exist in real life.

 Due to sampling effects, data sets often display patterns that do not exist in real life, which creates a challenge for data scientists.
 As a data science, your main source of evidence for natural laws will be patterns (or descriptions of patterns) that you find in data.
 Will you be able to tell that your pattern is caused by a natural law and not sampling effects?

-## Uncertainty

 In theory, there is no way to use a data set to determine whether the patterns contained in the data exist in real life.
 Or, more precisely, there is no way to determine _with absolute certainty_ whether the patterns exist in real life.

 In practice, there _is_ a way forward.
 You can calculate the probability that a pattern is the result of random chance.

+## Probability

+Probability is the branch of mathematics that describes random behavior.
+We will take a look at probability later in the book, but for now let's consider how you can use probability to spot real patterns.

+Recall that sampling is the source of illusions when illusions appear in your data.
+In other words, which points you select to observe will determine which patterns you see (if any).

-If you assume (or ensure) that the data has been collected in a random, unbiased way, then random chance will be the only mechanism that could cause an illusory pattern to appear in the data.
+If you use a random method to select which points to observe, then random chance will be the only mechanism that could cause sampling effects to appear in the data.
+You could then calculate the probability that a pattern in the data is a result of random chance, and not a natural law.

-Data scientists use probability to guard against false patterns.
 This system reduces patterns in data from _proofs_ of natural laws to _evidence_ of natural laws.
 Each pattern that you find is evidence of a natural law.
 If the pattern is likely to be caused by random chance, then the evidence is weak.
 If the pattern is not likely to be caused by random chance, then the evidence is strong.

 A probability calculation will tell you exactly how weak or how strong your evidence is.
 As a data scientist, you will need to decide for yourself how strong the evidence must be before you are willing to believe it.